Liaoqitian/Triangle/README.md

 ## Basic Usage
 Input the side lengths of the triangle, the program returns:
-1. Angles (degrees)
+- Three angles (degrees)
-2. Area
+- Area of the triangle
-3. Radius of the inscribed circle
+- Radius of the inscribed circle
-4. Radius of the circumscirbed circle
+- Radius of the circumscirbed circle
-5. Plot of the triangle
+- Plot of the triangle